XU1204/Emart-EtsyClone/API documentation/products.md

       "message": "Validation error",
       "statusCode": 400,
       "errors": {
+        "name": "Name required",
         "description": "Description required",
-        "amount": "Amount must be a number and is required", }
+        "price": "Price is required and must be greater than 0", "avalibility": "Avalibility is required and must be greater than 0" }
     }
     ```

-* Error response: Couldn't find a User, Recipient or Group with given Id
+* Error response: Couldn't find a product with given product Id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json